 – Do your coworkers really believe your work is valuable to the team?

 Your coworkers are often the people least likely to be direct with you, although occasionally you get a few who are very direct and to the point.
-It has been my experience that the most confrontational coworkers are usually the ones you don’t want to listen to.
+It has been my experience that the most confrontational coworkers are usually the ones you don’t want to listen to because their feedback is often one of fear or based on a personality flaw.
+(The know-it-all employee only sees one right way to do things, and it isn’t the way you do things.)

 Your coworkers have a job to do, and it isn’t propping your ego up or making sure you know that you just failed in your latest work effort even though you believe you succeeded.
 You may find yourself working with limited to no feedback from coworkers and the impact of your work on them.

 In an onsite working environment, you can often get a sense of how others view you and your work – helping to answer the questions above.
-Perhaps the ironic part here is that it often is answered through the small talk I complained a bit about in the opening paragraphs.
+This may be gained through small talk or various meetings.
+It might be learned with they come to you and ask your opinion in passing – an interaction that doesn’t happen while telecommuting.

 2. The type of external distractions are different, and if uncontrolled, they can be more invasive.

-When I first started working from home fulltime I had an office upstairs with windows facing the driveway.
-We would get post office packages sometimes, and the mail lady would see me in the window and honk her horn to get my attention to get me to come out and get a package from her.
-So here I am, in the middle of a conference call, and there are car horns going off.
+When I first started working from home full time, I had an office upstairs with windows facing the driveway.
+We would get post office packages sometimes.
+The mail lady would see me in the window and honk her horn to get my attention so I would come out and get the package.
+So here I am, in the middle of a conference call, and car horns are going off.
 I can’t just stop the call, and she seems determined to get me to come out and get the package, so she keeps beeping until I acknowledge her.

-I asked her a couple of times to stop.
-I explained that I work from home and I am sometimes on conference calls.
+I asked her a couple of times to stop doing this.
+I explained that I work from home, and I am sometimes on conference calls.

 She didn’t stop.